jstnstwrt/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-I installed Python 2 because it's the version I have been using since I started with python.
-It also seems that there may be backwards compatibility issues when using python 3 with certian packages that have not yet been updated.
-In this sense, it seems that the python 2 is still the more complete ecosystem, even though it may not have  the most up to date feature set.
+I installed Python 2 because it's the version of Python I feel most comfortable with-- I've been using since I started with Python.
+Additionally, it also seems that there may be backwards compatibility issues when using Python 3 with certian packages that have not yet been updated.
+In this sense, Python 2 still seems to have the more complete ecosystem, even though it may not have the most up to date feature set.

 You can check the version python installed by running: "python --version"